Flame-Developers/command-runtime/README.md

   </a>
 </p>

 > **Flame Command Runtime(FCR)** is powerful, highly customizable command runtime built for Flame bot.
-It receives commands with context from NATS queue, so you need to install it.
-Then, it responds with actions, that client should run.
+It is built to make creation of custom commands smoother and easier.

 Feel free to contribute or give this repo a star ⭐, so that our community grows much faster!